melonmanchan/express-minify-html/README.md

     }
 }));

+app.get('hello', function (req, res, next) {
+    res.render('helloTemplate', { hello : 'world'}, function(err, html) {
+        // The output is minified, huzzah!
+        console.log(html);
+        res.send(html);
+    })
+});

 ```
 Set 'override' to false if you don't want to hijack the ordinary res.render function.
 This adds an additional res.renderMin function to the response object to render minimized HTML.

 The 'htmlMinifier' opts are simply passed on to the html-minifier plugin.
 For all the available configuration options, see [the original repo!](https://github.com/kangax/html-minifier/blob/gh-pages/README.md)

 The displayErrors parameter is used to determine whether or not possible rendering error messages
 (For example, Layout file not found) should be themselves rendered as HTML, or if the app should
-simply respond with a 500 status and nothing more.
+simply respond with a status code of 500, and nothing more.

+If no callback is provided, res.render/res.renderMin sends the minified HTML to the client just as the regular
+express res.render does.
+Otherwise, the callback is called with the error object and the minified HTML content, as
+demonstrated above.

 Full examples can naturally be found under the 'examples'-folder of this repository!